Beachesin the Northern Territory

 The Northern Territory has some of the most pristine coastlines in the Australia.
-Almost 11,000 kilometres of it.
+Almost 11,000km of them.

 With much of the coastline away from the population centres, the expansive shores and beautiful wildlife offers an unspoilt paradise perfect for exploring.